Optical demultiplexing of fractal-structured beams in turbulent atmospheric environments: Numerical Simulations

-In the presence of atmospheric turbulence, DSDM has the advantage of redundant encoding.
-We simulate the transmitter-receiver propagation in the presence of weak and strong atmospheric turbulence with random phase screens \cite{khare2020orbital}.
-Two common parameters of atmospheric turbulence-- the index of refraction structure $C_{n}^{2}$ and propagation distance $z$-- are varied to simulate different turbulence strengths.
-Moreover, the Rytov variance is a fundamental scaling parameter that depicts the strength of the wave fluctuations, which is defined by $\sigma _{I}^{2}=1.23C_{n}^{2}k^{7/6}L^{11/6}$, where $k=2\pi/\lambda$ is the optical wavenumber and $\lambda$ is the wavelength \cite{khare2020orbital}.
-Another scaling parameter, the signal-to-noise ratio (SNR), is defined as:
+We simulate the diffraction of fractals using an angular spectrum method with random phase screens \cite{khare2020orbital}.
+The atmospheric turbulence is simulated with split-step simulation methods previously established with the Kolmogorov-von Karman turbulence distribution \cite{schmidt2010numerical}.
+The primary parameter associated with the atmospheric turbulence is the index of refraction structure $C_{n}^{2}$, which is varied to simulate different turbulence strengths.
+The Rytov variance, a fundamental scaling parameter that depicts the strength of the wave fluctuations, is defined by $\sigma _{I}^{2}=1.23C_{n}^{2}k^{7/6}L^{11/6}$, where $k=2\pi/\lambda$ is the optical wavenumber, $\lambda$ is the wavelength \cite{khare2020orbital}, and $L$ is the propagation length between the transmitter and receiver.
+Another scaling parameter, the optical signal-to-noise ratio (OSNR), is defined as:

 where $u_{AT}$ and $u_{vac}$ are the complex, electric-field profiles of the diffracted beams with and without atmospheric turbulence.
+Given the diffractive encoding of our system, there is some ambiguity whether the OSNR ought to be calculated at the receiver or sensor plane.
+We calculate OSNR at the receiver lens plane; the effective OSNR at the sensor plane (i.e., in the focal plane of the receiver lens) is generally calculated to be higher than that calculated in the receiver-lens plane.

+We illustrate the robustness of the fractal-encoded system qualitatively and quantatively.
+Figure \ref{fig:demultiplexing}(a) shows the 2 x 2-m mid-field intensity pattern of a FO = 4, ``J'' - coded fractal with 2-mm pixels that has traveled 2.5 km.
+In this case, we use a value of $C_n^2 = 10^{-13} $ m$^{-2/3}$, which represents strong turbulence.
+The optically demultiplexed patterns for each of the one-ninth field areas are shown in Fig. \ref{fig:demultiplexing}(a2).
+The corresponding reconstructed signals are shown in Fig. \ref{fig:demultiplexing}(a3).
+Figure \ref{fig:demultiplexing} (b1-b3) show comparison field intensity patterns without turbulence or noise.
+Under turbulent propagation conditions, both the diffraction and sensor images are distorted, however, we can still reconstruct the correct kernel signal.
+In the simulation shown in Fig. \ref{fig:demultiplexing}(a3, b3), each of the kernel codes are reconstructed accurately.

+To quantitatively analyze the reliability of the received image with the thresholded algorithm, we define the kernel bit error rate (K-BER).
+The K-BER is used to evaluate the image reconstruction accuracy of optical demultiplexing.
+It is different from a typical bit-error-rate calculation because it counts the bit errors of the received kernel compared to a fixed ground-truth transmitted kernel rather than drawing the statistics over all combinations of 1's and 0's.
+When the kernel is properly reconstructed, the K-BER is zero.
+If one block of nine is not accurately constructed, the K-BER is 1.
+The maximum K-BER for a 3x3 kernel is 9.
+Statistics for K-BER can be calculated over thousands of blocks to draw statistics of the influence of the atmospheric turbulence.